Regulus (Alpha (α) Leonis) is one of the principal stars of the spring sky and can easily be seen with the naked eye.

 Its so-far-unseen companion is believed to be a white dwarf star, orbiting Regulus A once every 40.11 days at a distance of just 52 million kilometres.

-Another interesting characteristic of Regulus is its fast rotation rate of 317km/s.
+Another interesting characteristic of this springtime star is its fast rotation rate, which clocks up a speed of 317km/s.

-At this speed, Regulus will be flattened into an oblate spheroid, approximately one-third wider at the equator than its polar diameter.
+At this speed, the star will be flattened into an oblate spheroid, approximately one-third wider at the equator than its polar diameter.

 Its equatorial diameter is estimated to be 4.3 times that of the Sun.